-Though these events are called Eppie's, they really belong to Sacramento, benefiting the region through grants, providing fun events for Sacramento area athletes and raising awareness of the American River Parkway.
+Though these events were called Eppie's, they really belong to Sacramento, benefiting the region through grants, providing fun events for Sacramento area athletes and raising awareness of the American River Parkway.
 Eppie's legacy lives on in Eppie's Wellness Foundation, which he established to oversee the two races and to use race proceeds to support the Sacramento region.

 The mission of Eppie's Wellness Foundation is "to support, protect and promote the core values, legacy and brand embodied in Eppie's Great Race through charitable giving that emphasizes healthy lifestyles and the American River Parkway".